 As for the rare sightings of other migratory whales, you’ll have the best chances to spot them between November and February.
 This is the period when humpbacks, fin whales and blue whales pass by Tenerife.

-Finally, when speaking about Tenerife whale watching, there is no such thing as the best time of year.
+Finally, when speaking about whale watching in Tenerife, there is no such thing as the best time of year.
 These are free-roaming animals!

-Did you like this article on whales in Tenerife?
+Did you like this article on whale watching in Tenerife?

 Pin it for later!